bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 You don't have any of the `ECDSA` complications, so here you don't even have to think that long about why this attack is trivial.
 However, obviously we need to mitigate these attacks, so `MuSIG2` comes to the rescue.
 I'm sure all of you have heard about `MuSIG2` many times.
-And essentially, the main thing that `MuSIG2` does, it's like the same approach that eliminates the attack vector for both the naive key aggregation and the non-tree views, is it introduces coefficients.
+And essentially, the main thing that `MuSIG2` does, it's like the same approach that eliminates the attack vector for both the naive key aggregation and the nonce reuse, is it introduces coefficients.
 And those coefficients are deterministic.
 They are based on just hashing some of the data, and each participant hashes slightly different data and that results in not being able to execute such targeted hacks, because if you were to try to execute a hack where you feed Alice an adversarial pub key, that would actually completely modify all the coefficients, and then you would be back to square one.
 So that's what music does.